BouchentoufOthman/credit-default-prediction-xgboost-powerbi/README.md

 ---

 > These metrics highlight the trade-off between precision and recall in imbalanced datasets, ensuring that more defaults are correctly identified (high recall), even if it means a few false positives.
+Despite the model achieving high overall performance, the recall and F1-score for the default class (1) are naturally lower compared to the non-default class (0).
+This is expected due to the strong class imbalance in the original dataset, where only about 4% of the records represent defaults.
+In the context of bank credit risk assessment, this imbalance is common — most clients repay their loans on time, while only a small fraction default.
+Even after applying SMOTE to balance the training data, perfect detection of the minority class remains challenging.
+However, the model still performs well, achieving a recall of 60% and precision of 81% for the default class, which is a solid result in financial applications where predicting defaults is more critical than achieving perfect accuracy.

 ---